gsmainclusivetechlab/interop-docs/docs/installation/sp.md

 ### URL Configuration

-The simulator must be configured with the URL for the service provider's MMO inside the `src/.env` file.
-In our case, you will actually need to add URLs for the core test platform, which will redirect requests to the MMO.
+The simulator must be configured with the URL for the service provider's FSP inside the `src/.env` file.
+In our case, you will actually need to add URLs for the core test platform, which will redirect requests to the FSP.
 All simulators must be configured with URLs that follow a consistent structure:

 ```